Compact Hypergroups from Discrete Subfactors: Introduction

+We give below a brief account on the contents of this paper.
 In Section \ref{sec:discretesubf}, we review some definitions and results on infinite index type $\III$ subfactors, in particular the notion of discreteness (Definition \ref{def:semi-discr}) due to Izumi, Longo and Popa \cite{IzLoPo1998} and its characterization by means of Pimsner--Popa bases of charged fields or equivalently by means of generalized Q-systems of intertwiners (Proposition \ref{prop:discrete} and \ref{prop:Qsysdiscrete}).
 We introduce the notion of local discrete subfactor (Definition \ref{def:localsubf}) as a special case of braided subfactor (Definition \ref{def:braidedsubf}).
-We show that a certain invariant introduced in \cite{IzLoPo1998} describing the modular flow on charged fields, denoted by $\{a_\xi\}_{\xi \prec [\theta]}$ therein, is trivial for local subfactors (Proposition \ref{prop:arho=1}) as it is for finite index ones, and we draw some consequences.
+We show that a certain invariant introduced in \cite{IzLoPo1998} describing the modular flow on charged fields is trivial for local subfactors (Proposition \ref{prop:arho=1}) as it is for finite index ones, and we draw some conclusions.
 We introduce the notion of strong relative amenability for irreducible discrete type $\III$ subfactors (Definition \ref{def:strongamenab}), inspired by the type $\II_1$ analogue due to \cite{PoShVa2018}, and we show that braided subfactors are strongly relatively amenable (Corollary \ref{cor:braideddiscreteisstrongamenab}).

 In Section \ref{sec:compacthyp}, we specify our notion of compact hypergroup (Definition \ref{def:CompactHypergroup}) and we comment on its collocation in the literature of classical locally compact and compact quantum hypergroups.